strawberrymusicplayer/strawberry/README.md

   * Audio equalizer
   * Transfer music to mass-storage USB players, MTP compatible devices and iPod Nano/Classic
   * Scrobbler with support for [Last.fm](https://www.last.fm/), [Libre.fm](https://libre.fm/) and [ListenBrainz](https://listenbrainz.org/)
-  * Streaming from Subsonic compatible servers.
+  * Streaming from Subsonic compatible servers
-  * Unofficial Tidal, Spotify and Qobuz integration.
+  * Unofficial Tidal, Spotify and Qobuz integration

 It has so far been tested to work on Linux, OpenBSD, FreeBSD, macOS and Windows.